rust-lang/rfcs/text/0000-rand-core.md

 *   Construction & seeding of PRNGs

 This RFC does not cover very much of the functionality in `rand`.
-In fact, the only aspect of this RFC which should affect most users (excluding RNG implementors and a few crypto users) is construction of PRNGs.
+In fact, the only aspects of this RFC which should affect most users (excluding RNG implementors and a few crypto users) is construction of PRNGs and the `Sample` extension trait (a new one; see below).
 Specifically, this RFC does not cover:

 *   How end-users should use `rand` (for now, the assumption is that all necessary items will be re-exported through `rand` to minimise breakage;